Jan. 12, 2021

 FOR IMMEDIATE RELEASE:

-MP Marilyn Gladu nominated by peers for “Most Collegial Parliamentarian” Award
+MP Marilyn Gladu wins 2020 “Most Collegial Parliamentarian” Award, becomes two-time winner

-SARNIA, ON— MP Marilyn Gladu, member of Parliament for Sarnia-Lambton, is happy to announce her nomination for Most Collegial Parliamentarian, as part of the 2020 MacLeans Parliamentarian of the Year Awards.
+SARNIA, ON— MP Marilyn Gladu, member of Parliament for Sarnia-Lambton, is happy to announce her win for the Most Collegial Parliamentarian, as part of the 2020 Macleans Parliamentarian of the Year Awards.
+The Parliamentarian of the Year Awards are voted upon by MPs.

-This is MP Gladu’s second nomination for the award, having won it in 2016 for her first year as a member of Parliament.
+This is MP Gladu’s second time winning the award, having won it as well in 2016 for her first year as a member of Parliament.
+These outstanding Parliamentarian awards are made in only eight categories.

 Currently, MP Gladu serves on the Shadow Cabinet as the Shadow Minister for the Federal Economic Development Agency (FedDev) for Southern Ontario and Privy Council Critic, as well as Electoral Reform Critic.
 She is also the chair of the Standing Committee for the Status of Women in the 43rd Parliament.